 The following sections discuss JNDI client operations for connecting to a specific WebLogic Server.
-For information about using JNDI in a cluster of WebLogic Servers, see Using WebLogic JNDI from a Client in a Clustered Environment.
+For information about using JNDI in a cluster of WebLogic Servers, see "Using WebLogic JNDI from a Client in a Clustered Environment" on page 2-16.